 Skin Pigmentation & Tattoo Coverage

 - To conceal and cover vitiligo, birthmarks, rosacea or tattoos, there are good high-pigment products on the market.
 The high pigment means that they will cover more readily without the need for heavy coverage.

 - Supercover Professional Makeup makes an excellent range of foundations for all skin tones from light to dark in both warm and cool undertones.

 - Dermacolour, Veil and Dermablend specialise in camouflage products and do a wide range of colours with setting powders that keep the foundation in place.

 Testing Out Foundation Colours

 - Don’t just try one colour option.
-Go for the one you think matches your skin best, then try the colours either side too.
+Go for the one you think matches your skin best, then try the colours on either side too.
 Comparisons often help in making the right decision, as you can clearly see which ones do not work as well.

 - Test colours on your jawline, going down onto your neck a little.
-The right colour should blend seamlessly into your skin, and simply disappear.
+The right colour should blend seamlessly into your skin and simply disappear.

 - Ask for samples to try at home.
 All the above principles still apply.
 Testing at home will also help you see what lasts best on your skin, as well as which textures you prefer.
 Besides, some foundations might change colour slightly once on the skin, as it can oxidise due to your skin’s pH and oil content.
 So, give it time to settle to see how it behaves on your skin.